zalenix/portaldocs/portal-sdk/templates/top-extensions-custom-domains.md

-## Consumption example
+## Sample configuration

-The following three examples demonstrate how to
+The following three examples demonstrate how to use the settings that are associated with custom domains.

-* Consumption example
+* Consuming example

     ```cs
     [ImportingConstructor]